- This event has passed.

 April 22 @ 12:00 - 13:00

 Associate Professor Vinay Setty from the University of Stavanger will hold a seminar summarizing the latest updates in the topic of automated fact checking.
+The video recording is available below.

 Welcome to all!